BhushanMahadik/postify/README.md

 # postify
-A Blogging platform where everyone can share their thoughts
+A Blogging platform where everyone can share their thoughts it is a application based on RestApi (Spring boot backend)